g0v/ppt/README.md

 After `npm start`, open `http://127.0.0.1:5000` to see the website running.

+### In-memory database

+Currently we did not use any persistant database.
+All data is re-populated by `server/boot/seed-mock-data.js` at server startup.

 ### Starting Points

 * `common/views/app.jsx`: Isomorphic React component that creates the entire DOM tree.